ratibor78/cloudgate/README.md

 to your AWS S3 bucket.
 Also after you remove the user from this IAM group the OpenVPN client config will be revoked from the VPN server automatically.

 > That's the main goal, to provide a single source of truth for administration VPN users in your AWS organization, so you will never forget to revoke the VPN access after deleting this user from your IAM service.

+# Dependencies

+1) EC2 instance in public subnet of your VPC with Linux
+2) OpenVPN server installed on this EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)